 Spiritually, I long for an alternative for my child.
 Because although the great adventure of the Gospel requires obedience, it also requires risks, discomfort, perseverance, creativity, quick wits, promptitude, charisma, and, as the Apostle says, a demonstration of Spirit and of power.
 To live out the calling of the Cross requires that the full man be built up, to be completed, and to be whole.
 His imaginative and expressive faculties are to be cultivated in full.
 The intellect, so privileged in the attention it receives in schooling today, is impoverished in boys wherever true masculinity is stultified.

-And where is that taught in schools—public or private—today?
+And where is that taught in schools today?
 Where are boys taught to grow into men who live honorably—and through a type of honor that is gained through the solid confidence of interior strength of masculinity that already begins to show in early childhood?
-It is the same kind of interior strength that replaces and prevents a twisted and deformed external show of hyper-masculinity later in life that leads to so many social ills, ranging from widespread sexual aggressiveness to outlandish greed on up to corporate megalomania.
-A man who has no interior life will crack at the slightest breach upon his false façade, and in one way or another he will flail and flounder to prevent from self-shattering completely, tearing down his neighbors in the meantime.
+It is the same kind of interior strength that prevents the formation of a twisted and deformed hyper-masculinity later.
+That hyper-masculinity causes so many social ills, ranging from widespread sexual aggressiveness to thuggishness to outlandish greed on up to corporate megalomania.
+A man who has no interior life will crack at the slightest breach upon his false façade, and in one way or another he will flail and flounder to prevent from self-shattering, tearing down his neighbors in the meantime.
 He’s learned to play the game of faked orderliness and functional competence, but there’s an enormous price to pay for resecting the entire boy out of the man.

 That’s right: They want me to be a boy.

 When it comes to the final product, they more often want me to undo the man.
 A boy’s love affair for the peculiar sleekness and cool-factor of dinosaurs can often tell you more about the desires of man than modern schooling ever can.